 Nothing says “Happy 4th of July” like an outdoor barbeque or picnic with friends and family.
-With summer holiday celebrations comes warm temperatures with encourage the growth of bacteria on food.
+With summer holiday celebrations comes warm temperatures which encourage the growth of bacteria on food.
 This week the U.S. Department of Agriculture’s Food Safety and Inspection Service (FSIS) is encouraging Americans to follow four easy food handling practices to declare “independence” from food-borne illness during your outdoor celebrations.

 The four simple steps include to Clean, Separate, Cook and Chill.